munach/obsidian-extract-pdf-annotations/README.md

 	- {{pageNumber}}: 'Page number of annotation with reference to PDF pages',
 	- {{author}}: 'Author of annotation',
 	- {{body}}: 'Body of annotation'
-	- {{highlightedText_body}}: 'Body of annotation if any, otherwise highlighted text from PDF'
+	- {{body_highlightedText}}: 'Body of annotation if any, otherwise highlighted text from PDF'

 ## Versions